5HT2B/heartbeat-unix/README.md

 # 1632432488
 ```

-### For macOS Users
+## Usage (for macOS)

-Since macOS do not have commands like `xprintidle` and `kscreenlocker`, I simply created a shell script and a plist that will ping the heartbeat server every minute.
+Since `xprintidle` does not have support for macOS, there is an alternative script available.

-1. Move `heatbeat-client-macOS.sh` to a place where you like.
-I put it in `$HOME/.local/bin`.
+1. Move `heartbeat-client-macOS.sh` to a wherever you'd like, preferably `$HOME/.local/bin`.

-2. Adjust `in.l1v.heartbeat.plist`.
+If you are storing it somewhere else, make sure to edit the path in the plist accordingly.

-3. Copy `in.l1v.heatbeat.plist` to `~/Library/LaunchAgents`.
+2. Copy `in.l1v.heatbeat.plist` to `~/Library/LaunchAgents`.
-4. Run `launchctl load ~/Library/LaunchAgents/in.l1v.heartbeat.plist`.
+3. Run `launchctl load ~/Library/LaunchAgents/in.l1v.heartbeat.plist`.